gurrrrrrett3/light/docs/blog/internals/dynamic_streams.md

 ```

 When we step replication, each player will get their respective buffer as-is.
 Each player got their messages in order as
 expected.
-This copying behavior is essentially what [Blink](https://github.com/1Axen/blink) does, and what you'll get
+This copying behavior is essentially what [Blink](https://github.com/1Axen/blink) does.
+However, copying can
-when you use [`#!luau light.send*`](../../api/network/messages/sending/send.md) with multiple players on the server.
-However, copying can grow costly for your memory usage and add some real overhead when you continue to do it for a large
+grow costly for your memory usage and add some real overhead when you continue to do it for a large number (or all) of
-number (or all) of your players.
+your players.

 ## A Smarter Way